Meghana430/Understanding-the-Impact-of-Ozempic-on-Obese-and-Hypertensive-Patients/README.md

 - **Preprocessing Steps:**
   - Handling missing data through imputation and exclusion of non-informative records.
   - Encoding categorical variables for model compatibility.
-  - Merging Medical and Prescription datasets with a focus on maintaining data integrity.
+  - Merging Medical and Prescription datasets with a focus on maintaining data integrity

 ## 📊 Exploratory Data Analysis (EDA)
 - **Visualization:** Utilized libraries like Matplotlib and Seaborn for plotting distributions and relationships between variables.